opencomputeproject/ocp-spec-template-process/Proposed-Guidelines.md

 1. **Neutral Treatment of Vendors**
 Vendors must not be promoted or demoted in any documentation, communication, or system configuration.
 2. **Component References**
 Specific vendor components should not be explicitly named.
-When necessary, use generic phrasing such as “a component like XYZ” or entertain enabling a component specification that does not favor a particular vendor.
+When necessary, use generic phrasing such as “a component like XYZ”, "component XYZ or equivalent", or entertain enabling a component specification that does not favor a particular vendor.

 ## Citations
 All citations must reference published documents.
 Authors shall not cite documents that have not yet been published.
 For multiple related OCP specifications, cross-referencing is acceptable provided that all referenced specifications have initiated the submission process to the contribution hub.